SnowBroScott/possibly-a-hero-canonical/decision-log.md

 — their types, moral textures, flavor, and emotional content — is a separate dedicated session.
 This entry defines only the architecture they operate within.

+SUPERSESSION NOTE (June 15, 2026): Reversed same session.
+A standalone Guiding Principles document WAS created and is LOCKED at /locked/Guiding_Principles (June 14, 2026).
+It sits above all system documents as the design authority layer.
+This entry's "no separate document" claim is retired.
+Forge remains the principle guardian in design conversations; the locked document is the written authority Canon Guard and Cross-System Auditor validate against.

 ---